Perspective | Welcome to Washington football. Don’t let the QB spin cycle make you sick.

 Okay, deep breaths.
 Given the magnitude of Wednesday’s decision, Rivera said he talked to Snyder before informing the quarterbacks.

-“He said, ‘Ron, it’s your football team,’” Rivera said. “‘Those are decisions you’re going to make.
+“He said, ‘Ron, it’s your football team,’ ” Rivera said. “ ‘Those are decisions you’re going to make.
 You’re going to live with those decisions.’
-I said, ‘Yes, sir.
+I said: ‘Yes, sir.
 I am.’
-He said, ‘I’m all supportive.
-I’m behind you 100 percent.’”
+He said: ‘I’m all supportive.
+I’m behind you 100 percent.’ ”

 Snyder, of course, was less than truthful in that conversation.
 It’s not Rivera’s football team.
 It’s Snyder’s.
 In more than two decades as owner, he hasn’t solved the quarterback problem.
-Now, he has left Rivera to try to clean up his mess.
+Now he has left Rivera to try to clean up his mess.
 If he does, the bet here is it won’t be with Haskins, and it won’t be with Allen.
-It’ll be with somebody else, and we’ll start this all over again, because we always do.
+It will be with somebody else, and we will start this all over again because we always do.

 Read more about the Washington Football Team: